KoicsD/BloodDonationApp/README.md

-# Welcome to my BloodDonationApp.
+# Welcome to my BloodDonationApp!

 In this repository I would like to implement my own version of Blood Donation Database Manager from repository [*CharliesAngels*](https://github.com/KoicsD/CharliesAngels/).
 This is meant to be a kind of summarizing my studies in [*Python*](https:www.python.org/).